NCHRP 08-132 [Active]

 Note: For the purposes of this RFP, “recreational travel” refers to travel to federal public land units (National Park Service, U.S. Fish and Wildlife Service, Bureau of Land Management, U.S. Forest Service, U.S. Army Corps of Engineers, and other federal land management sites); state parks and other state-owned recreation sites; and other public recreational destinations.
 These public land destinations may be in rural or urban areas.
 Commercially-owned destinations and theme parks are not included.
 “Recreational travel” includes both same-day and overnight travel and travel from both nearby and long-distance origins.
 “Recreational travel” includes both domestic and international visitors.

-The research plan should delineate the tasks required to build and test a travel demand component that is specific to recreational travel demand, patterns, and demographics.
+The research plan delineates the tasks required to build and test a travel demand component that is specific to recreational travel demand, patterns, and demographics.
 This component should provide a reliable and valid tool to help make informed decisions about transportation system investments that improve access, traveler experience, and asset management.
 This component will be designed for use by state DOTs, local governments, and other agencies involved in developing and implementing transportation system plans and programs.

 Work in Phase I will result in a preliminary framework for a recreational travel demand model component built on an analysis of existing conditions, trends, and factors affecting future recreational travel demand.
 This work will include, but not be limited to, the following: